GALA-X-Y/SecretPixel/README.md

 ## Key Features

-- **Advanced Encryption (Removed in this fork)**: ~~SecretPixel uses AES-256 encryption for the data, with a session key that is further encrypted using RSA public key cryptography.
-This two-tier encryption ensures that only the holder of the corresponding RSA private key can decrypt the hidden information, providing a high level of security.~~
+- **Advanced Encryption**: SecretPixel uses AES-256 encryption for the data.
+This encryption ensures that only the holder of the corresponding session key can decrypt the hidden information, providing a high level of security.

 - **Compression**: Before encryption, the data is compressed using zlib to reduce its size.
 This not only makes the process more efficient but also helps in minimizing patterns that could be detected by steganalysis tools.